 Russia: Persecution of Journalists Continues

-Filming near the residence of Russian president Vladimir Putin may be paid with freedom, which happened to three journalists who were detained on Monday in Moscow, Russian media reported.
+Filming near the residence of Russian president Vladimir Putin may come at the cost of one's freedom, three journalists learned upon being detained Monday in Moscow, Russian media reported.

-The Federal Guard Service (FSO), in charge of safeguarding Russia’s top officials, detained Anastasia Kulagina, Maria Pogrebnyak and Andrei Zolotov of the MBH Media, in the Rublyovo-Uspenskoye region of Moscow, near the President’s residence.
+The Federal Guard Service (FSO), charged with safeguarding Russia’s top officials, detained Anastasia Kulagina, Maria Pogrebnyak and Andrei Zolotov of the MBH Media, in the Rublyovo-Uspenskoye region of Moscow, near the President’s residence.

-MBH Media said its three-member crew was trying to film a piece on the relocation of nine families from a two-storey decrepit wooden building in Putin’s neighborhood.
-Authorities promised years ago to the residents they would repair their flats but never did, which was the story MBH Media was working on.
+MBH Media said its three-member crew was trying to film a piece on the relocation of nine families from a two-story decrepit wooden building in Putin’s neighborhood.
+Authorities promised years ago to the residents they would repair their flats but never did, which was the story MBH Media was pursuing.

-While filming they allegedly stepped into the protected area near Putin’s Novo-Ogaryovo residence, where he lives since early 2000.
+While filming they allegedly stepped into the protected area near Putin’s Novo-Ogaryovo residence, where he has lived since early 2000.

 This was not the first arrest in the Moscow area known as the region of “palace owners.”
-Nearly a year ago FSO detained there Vyacheslav Gimadi and Alexander Golovach, lawyers of the Anti-Corruption Foundation (FBK) while they were doing their “usual work” of checking the owners of elite palaces and comparing that with the public register.
+Nearly a year ago the FSO detained Vyacheslav Gimadi and Alexander Golovach, lawyers of the Anti-Corruption Foundation (FBK) while they were doing the “usual work” of checking the owners of elite palaces and comparing their holdings with the public register.

 The two were reportedly also taken to Barvikhinsky Police Department.